 Building a full-funnel marketing strategy is the best way to stand out to your target market and gain a competitive advantage in your industry.
 However, research from Hubspot found that 68 percent of B2B sales organizations have not yet identified their funnel.

-There is not a one-size fits all way to measure ABM success.
+There is not a one-size fits all way to measure account-based marketing success.
 Marketers need to move to a full account journey map not just to measure ABM, but to take action on insights.
 That’s why we created The D.Y.I.
-Account Journey Template, part advice, part template on Measuring ABM through Account Journeys
+Account Journey Template, part advice, part template on Measuring ABM through Account Journeys.